National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Voronet Monastery — “The Sistine Chapel of the East”

-Voronet Monastery is the most famous monument in Bucovina, nicknamed “The Sistine Chapel of the East” by UNESCO due to its overwhelming beautiful exterior frescoes.
-Voronet Blue, a shade that chemists have failed to reproduce, dominates the Last Judgment scene on the western wall — considered the most complex medieval mural composition in Europe.
-Built by Stephen the Great in 1488, in just 3 months and 3 weeks after a victory against the Ottomans, the monastery has been a UNESCO World Heritage Site since 1993.
-Hours: 8:00–18:00 (summer), 8:00–16:00 (winter).
+Voronet Monastery is the most famous monument in Bucovina, nicknamed “The Sistine Chapel of the East” by UNESCO due to its overwhelmingly beautiful exterior frescoes.
+The Voronet Blue, a shade that chemists have failed to reproduce, dominates the Last Judgment scene on the western wall — considered the most complex medieval mural composition in Europe.
+Built by Stephen the Great in 1488, in just 3 months and 3 weeks after a victory against the Ottomans, the monastery has been a UNESCO World Heritage site since 1993.
+Opening hours: 8:00–18:00 (summer), 8:00–16:00 (winter).
 Ticket: 10 lei/adult.

 Sucevita Monastery — The Painted Fortress